 |Police Domestic Violence Unit||0161 856 5171|

-Salford City Council acknowledges domestic violence as a reason for priority need.
+Salford City Council acknowledges domestic abuse as a reason for priority need.
 You can either go into a refuge, get re-housed through the council or move to private rented accommodation.
 You can contact Salford Housing Options Project (SHOP) for advice.

 Making yourself a safety plan: